Dr. Thomas Colletti

 Covid has been devastating to the lives and well-being of so many people all over the world but in this study the emphasis will be placed on how its effects on the long-term health of those with diabetes.
 Diabetes in itself is a problem that has impacted people and their families greatly as it often shortens lives and limits the ability of a person to work or provide.
 While Covid is often thought of as a respiratory disease it is weakening the immune systems of those with already weakened immune systems.
 Those with metabolic problems due to their diabetes are now feeling the effect of a respiratory condition on their bodies and they compound each other.
 Identifying that covid is has a disproportionately greater effect on those with diabetes so that additional care and attention can be paid to those who need it is imperative.
 Already diabetes disproportionately affects those in a lower socioeconomic class and there is a great need for help with disease management and overall health in these populations.
 Given that covid-19 is relatively new the long-term effects can not clearly be identified yet.
 However, outlying where and what populations to keep a close eye on for trends is imperative so the proper attention and resources can be allocated appropriately.

 O'Brien M. The Effects of Covid 19 on Diabetics Based on Socioeconomic Status.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.